bennypowers/bennypowers.dev/posts/import-map-cdn.md

-That last point about external packages is important, by marking sibling packages as `external`, we ensure that if `@rhds/elements` depends on modules from `@patternfly/elements`, that that file won't get bundled into the dependent package.
+That last point about external packages is important, by marking sibling packages as `external`, we ensure that if `@rhds/elements` depends on modules from `@patternfly/elements`, then that file won't get bundled into the dependent package.
 In the case of custom-element definitions, that could lead to double-registration errors, so it's not just a performance issue.